Neil Armstrong: Illness and death

 In July 2019, after observations of the 50th anniversary of the Moon landing, The New York Times reported on details of a medical malpractice suit Armstrong's family had filed against Mercy Health–Fairfield Hospital, where he died.
 When Armstrong appeared to be recovering from his bypass surgery, nurses removed the wires connected to his temporary pacemaker.
 He began to bleed internally and his blood pressure dropped.
 Doctors took him to the hospital's catheterization laboratory, and only later began operating.
-Two of the three physicians who reviewed the medical files during the lawsuit called this a serious error, saying surgery should have begun immediately; experts the Times talked to, while qualifying their judgement by noting that they were unable to review the specific records in the case, said that taking a patient directly to the operating room under those circumstances generally gave them the highest chance of survival.
+Two of the three physicians who reviewed the medical files during the lawsuit called this a serious error, saying surgery should have begun immediately; experts the Times talked to, while qualifying their judgment by noting that they were unable to review the specific records in the case, said that taking a patient directly to the operating room under those circumstances generally gave them the highest chance of survival.

 The family ultimately settled for $6 million in 2014.
 Letters included with the 93 pages of documents sent to the Times by an unknown person show that his sons intimated to the hospital, through their lawyers, that they might discuss what happened to their father publicly at the 45th anniversary observances in 2014.
 The hospital, fearing the bad publicity that would result from being accused of negligently causing the death of a revered figure such as Armstrong, agreed to pay as long as the family never spoke about the suit or the settlement.
 Armstrong's wife, Carol, was not a party to the lawsuit.
 She reportedly felt that her husband would have been opposed to taking legal action.